What to Expect When Closing on a House

 Otherwise, it’s fairly standard that you show up with the following:

-• A Driver’s License or other form of personal identification
+- A driver’s license, passport or other form of personal identification.

-• Your closing disclosure, which you should have received a few days prior to the closing
+- Your closing disclosure, which you should have received a few days prior to the closing from your lender.
+This will also be provided at closing for your convenience.

-• A cashier’s check or receipt for a wire transfer in the amount of the money you owe at closing.
+- A cashier’s check or receipt for a wire transfer in the amount of the money you owe at closing, often referred to as the “cash to close” amount.

 Aside from you and your real estate agent, some combination of the following people will usually be at the closing, as well:

-In many cases, the seller doesn’t need to actually attend the closing.
-All they really need to sign is the deed and any other relevant transfer documents and they can do that prior to the closing.
+In many cases, the seller doesn’t always need to actually attend the closing in person.
+All they’ll need to sign is the deed, the settlement statement and any other relevant transfer documents and they can do that prior to the closing.
 They may even be able to use power-of-attorney to have their representative provide the necessary signatures.
-Otherwise, the proceeds from the sale can be sent to them without them being present at the closing itself.
+Otherwise, the proceeds from the sale can be sent to them via wire without them being present at the closing itself.

 Before signing the documents, a final walkthrough will also be conducted.
 This is to make sure that the home is in the condition it was when the buyer agreed to purchase the house.
 Obviously, if this isn’t the case, you probably wouldn’t want to continue with the closing.